Significant Accounting Policies

-In connection with the Merger and Spin-Off, Amergent performed an analysis of the existing net operating loss carryforwards of Chanticleer and, based on the rules of the Internal Revenue Code (“IRC”), has preliminarily determined that Amergent expects to have approximately $20,100,000 of net operating loss carryforwards available to the Company as of April 1, 2020 to offset future taxable income of the Company.
-Approximately $7,200,000 of the net operating loss carryforwards available will be limited by section 382 of the IRC.
-Management expects to complete its analysis of the net operating loss carryforward but does not expect a significant change in the amount of available net operating loss carryforwards.
+In connection with the Merger and Spin-Off, Amergent performed an analysis of the existing net operating loss carryforwards of Chanticleer and, based on the rules of the Internal Revenue Code (“IRC”), has determined that Amergent has approximately $18,960,000 of net operating loss carryforwards available to the Company as of April 1, 2020 to offset future taxable income of the Company.
+Approximately $7,245,000 of the net operating loss carryforwards available will be limited by section 382 of the IRC.
 There were no other income tax implications to Amergent as a result of the Merger and Spin-off.

-The Company has provided a valuation allowance for the full amount of the deferred tax assets in the accompanying condensed combined and consolidated financial statements.
+The Company has provided a valuation allowance for the full amount of the deferred tax assets in the accompanying consolidated and combined financial statements.

 LOSS PER COMMON SHARE